-The annual health history is sent out at the beginning of the school year.
+The annual Health History Form is sent out at the beginning of the school year.
 This form gives health information about your child that is needed by the health office, such as current medications, allergies, recent injuries or surgeries.
 Please update the Health office if your child’s medications change.

 Reporting Absences/Legal excuses

 When your child is absent from school, please notify the main office for the Elementary schools and the health offices for the Middle and High schools.
 A note from a parent /guardian must be brought into school within 48 hours after an absence.
 The student first and last name, dates absent and reason for the absence must be on the note and signed by the parent/guardian.
 Legal absences include illness, doctor’s appointment, and death in family.

 The schools will attempt to contact those students who did not report an absence; even if you talk to the school a note must be brought in.

 Physical Education Restrictions/Excuses